 After working at Chase, I was recruited and joined a speciality software development company in Clearwater, FL, called Loop.
 The flagship product, AutoLoop, was a best-of-class automated marketing and customer retention software suite that helped auto dealerships keep their customers coming back.
 I was a developer on their infrastructure and integrations team, reporting to the CTO, and helping to keep the back end administration and data imports rolling.

 In the fall of 2010, I joined the Florida Army National Guard and attended Basic Combat Training.
 Upon my return from BCT, my wife and I moved back to my home town to settle in.
 After spending some time working for a local credit union, I returned to working for Loop as a remote developer from my home office.
 I left to join a partner company, ASRPro, to work on their integration and architecture.

-In my free time, which seems to be less and less these days, I can probably be found reading somewhere around the house on my Kindle Fire.
-A gift from my wife for our one year wedding anniversary, I’ve plowed through more books in a shorter period of time by far then in physical books.
-I tend to carry it with me everywhere.
+In my free time, which seems to be less and less these days, I can probably be found reading somewhere around the house on my Kindle or taking the kids to the park.